Louisville’s Lamar Jackson edges out Bradley Chubb and others as ACC Athlete of the Year

 The Athlete of the Year award should be the final trophy that Jackson picks up for his stellar career in Louisville, which includes the 2016 Heisman Trophy, a Maxwell Award, a Walter Camp Player of the Year Award and numerous All-American honors from a host of organizations.
 Interestingly, he didn’t win the ACC Athlete of the Year Award during his Heisman-winning season as Clemson’s Deshaun Watson took home the trophy two years in a row in both 2015 and 2016.

+“I am going into the Air Force.
+I was raised that it is a good idea to serve your country.
+I have family members that have served this county including my dad.
+So I am excited to serve this nation,” Watts-Jackson told SpartanNation.com on, quite fittingly, the 4th of July.
+“My focus is going to be on Cyber System Operations and security.
+I am taking classes right now to get all of my (computer security) certifications.
+I have been thinking about it for some time now.”

+Congrats to Watts-Jackson on his new pursuit at the Academy, something even Michigan fans will be able to applaud him for even if it brings up a few bad memories from 2015.

-Tua Tagovailoa isn’t the only five-star freshman in Alabama’s backfield who considered a transfer out of Tuscaloosa prior to a starring role in the team’s national championship run last season.
+Tua Tagovailoa wasn’t the only five-star freshman who considered transferring from Alabama last year

 Sitting down with his hometown newspaper The San Fransisco Chronicle this summer, Crimson Tide running back Najee Harris revealed that he too thought about transferring from the school in search of more playing time after an up-and-down campaign as a true freshman.
 Ultimately though, will return to the program after talking with several key people close to him because he thinks the school gives him the best spot to play in the NFL.